 return on invested capital into a higher return on equity (ROE) for shareholders.
 Reducing the

 debt will lower the company's risk, but will also lower the ROE.
 You

-need to compare the hurdle interest rate(%) to the ROIC(%) to see if
+need to compare the cost of debt to the ROIC(%) to see if

 debt is good or bad.
 (See discussion at Leverage).